← Research / Chinook Salmon

 Eight hatchery populations of juvenile Chinook salmon were acclimated to a common set of temperatures and measured for aerobic scope — the difference between maximum and resting metabolic rate — across a thermal gradient spanning their ecologically relevant temperature range.

 This is one of the largest metabolic performance experiments conducted on any teleost fish, involving hundreds of respirometry trials across populations and temperatures.
-All fish were treated identically in terms of acclimation, feeding, and measurement protocols, ensuring that observed differences reflect true physiological divergence rather than environmental conditioning.
+Tightly controlled rearing and acclimation conditions ensured that observed differences reflect true physiological divergence among populations.

 Results

 Populations showed clear and statistically significant differences in their thermal performance curves.
 Populations from historically warmer river systems tended to have higher optimal temperatures for aerobic performance and maintained aerobic scope at higher temperatures than populations from cooler systems.
-This pattern is consistent with local thermal adaptation — fish are physiologically tuned to the temperatures they evolved in.
+This pattern is consistent with local thermal adaptation, fish are physiologically tuned to the temperatures of their native rivers

 Importantly, no single population performed best across all temperatures, suggesting real trade-offs in thermal specialization.